 The onset of winter often brings coughs and sniffles – especially in children.
 Kids can get six to eight colds per year, and when they're feeling bad, you want to be able to provide quick relief.
 Be prepared by taking stock of your medicine cabinet to ensure you have cold and flu essentials on hand before you need them.

-Michael Lee, M.D., a pediatrician with Children's Health℠ and Associate Professor at UT Southwestern, offers tips for what to stock up on – and what to avoid – to help your kids through sick days.
+Michael Lee, M.D., a pediatrician with Children's Health℠ and Associate Professor at UT Southwestern, offers tips for what to have on hand – and what to avoid – to help your kids through sick days.

 What are must-have items for parents during cold and flu season?